 - How fast should I go on icy or snowy roads?

 - How far back should I stay from the car in front of me?

 - Should I change lanes in icy weather?

-- If I hit an icy patch, should I steer or brake?
+- If I hit an icy patch, should I steer into it or use my brakes?

-- How do I avoid slipping or skidding?
+- How do I avoid my car sliding on ice?